arjun-prakash/arjun-prakash.github.io/README.md

 __[Cycling, Centipedes and MARL](https://medium.com/@arjunprakash_18193/cycling-centipedes-and-multi-agent-reinforcement-learning-5cf3c5d9ebd7)__: A project examining the centipede game when played by RL agents.

-My most in depth work, so far, is on the centipede game.
-You can see the full medium write up [here!]

 ## Papers
 __[Clustering volatility regimes for dynamic trading strategies](https://arxiv.org//abs/2004.09963)__ __with Gilad Francis, Nick James and [Max Menzies](https://maxmenzies.com):__